 Holli's teaching interests are in Developmental Psychology and Qualitative Research Methods.
 In addition, she is interested in helping CSUN students find pathways into applied developmental work and research - understanding the settings and factors that help children grow up safe and secure in all the environments they live in.

 Her research interests are organized around understanding children's development as part of social and cultural contexts and the vision that adults can create spaces for young children that nurture their full potential toward a variety of ideals of life (and not just certain ideals for development).
 Drawing from the work of Thomas Weisner in developing Eco-Cultural Theory and Barbara Rogoff's sociocultural theory, her current research focuses on how adults' ideas about children influence the kinds of activities they provide for children in child care settings, particularly family child care (i.e., in California that means licensed child care for up to 14 children provided by 1-2 adults in a home setting as a small business).
 Although most people think of child care centers or "babysitters," when they think of child care, many more child care sites in the San Fernando Valley are based in homes than in centers, and many of the nation's most vulnerable children spend more hours in family child care than in center-based care.
 Despite it's importance in children's lives, little research has examined this complex site for child development.
 By talking with family child care providers about their daily life, this research uncovers the cultural aspects of children's daily life that often go unnoticed.
 The ultimate goal of this work is to understand why and how family child care providers do (or can learn to) support children's healthy development, including healthy weight, physical activity, and stress regulation.
+Another line of research looks at the conditions under which family child care providers engage in quality improvement initiatives.

 A recent project surveyed child care providers in the San Fernando Valley region.
 Providers interested in learning more can visit: http://www.csun.edu/~htonyan/EcologyChildCareSFV.html

-If you are seeking a letter of recommendation, please download and read some guidelines by me and also check out http://www.csun.edu/plunk.
+Please download and read some guidelines by me and also check out http://www.csun.edu/plunk.
 Before you email me to request letters, please download and complete a table with the information I will need.
 I prefer it if you send me an electronic copy of the table.
 Also remember that many times you need to sign a copy of a form to go along with my letter - be sure to provide me with a signed copy of the form!

 For copies of papers or to "follow" my work, visit: http://csun.academia.edu/HolliTonyan